Best Birth Control Pill: Which One’s Right For Me?

-Combination birth control medications work against the process of ovulation, so that your ovaries do not release an egg to be fertilized.
+Combination birth control medications work against the process of ovulation so that your ovaries do not release an egg to be fertilized.

-This does not allow fertilized egg (if any) to attach itself to the endometrium, thus, eliminating the chance of pregnancy.
+This does not allow a fertilized egg (if any) to attach itself to the endometrium, thus, eliminating the chance of pregnancy.

-On the other hand, the mini pill works by thinning the uterine lining and thickening the cervical mucus, preventing sperm from mating with the egg.
+On the other hand, the mini-pill works by thinning the uterine lining and thickening the cervical mucus, preventing sperm from mating with the egg.

 The pill sometimes may suppress the ovulation process, but it does not contain estrogen.
-The tablet has a lower dose of progestin as compared to the amount of dose in a combination contraceptive tablet.
+The tablet has a lower dose of a progestin as compared to the amount of dose in a combination contraceptive tablet.